 CO.
-NO. UPON COMPLETION OF THIS COURSE THE STUDENTS WILL BE ABLE TO PSO ADDRESSED COGNITIVE LEVEL CO 1 Understand the basic principles of parallel and PSO-1 K CO-1 distributed computing a a a Demonstrate Virtualization and Architecture of PSO-1,2 K CO-2 Cloud computing CO-3 Work with the cloud application platform.
+NO. UPON COMPLETION OF THIS COURSE THE STUDENTS WILL BE ABLE TO PSO ADDRESSED COGNITIVE LEVEL Understand the basic principles of parallel and PSO-1 К CO-1 distributed computing Demonstrate Virtualization and Architecture of PSO-1,2 K CO-2 Cloud computing CO-3 Work with the cloud application platform.
 PSO-1,2 AP CO-4 Design the Map reducing program.
 PSO-2 AP CO-5 Explore advanced topics of cloud computing PSO-4,5 S